Can you combine medical alert systems with home security systems?

 ADT is one of the few nation-wide providers that offer both home security and medical alert monitoring.

 You may recognize ADT as one of the leading home security companies, and you’d be right.
 What you may not have known is that ADT offers not only professional home monitoring, but also medical alert systems.
-They offer this monitoring through ADT Senior Health and Safety, an offshoot of ADT.
-Learn more about ADT’s medical alert systems and home security solutions below.
+They offer this monitoring through ADT Senior Health and Safety, an offshoot of ADT security.
+Learn more about their medical alert systems and home security solutions below.

 The ADT Medical Alert Basic Package is a no-frills option designed for people who spend the majority of time inside the home.
 It’s the most affordable ADT Health package, but it does require a working telephone landline, and it does not have a fall detection option.